-Agency A’s experience highlights some potentially good news for government: Digital reality technologies can help workers achieve performance gains once thought impossible.
-In the private sector, the increasing performance and falling costs of these technologies are helping many companies reach new heights in maintenance, supply chain management, and manufacturing.
-But government organizations can face unique challenge when adopting advanced technologies, and may need to develop their own paths forward.
-This article is designed to help government leaders understand whether digital reality may be right for them, and how to navigate the financial, organizational, and technological hurdles on the road to greater productivity.
+Agency A's experience highlights some potentially good news for government: Digital reality technologies can help workers achieve performance gains once thought impossible.
+In the private sector, the increasing performance and falling costs of these technologies are helping many companies reach new heights in maintenance, supply chain management and manufacturing.
+But government organisations can face unique challenge when adopting advanced technologies and may need to develop their own paths forward.
+This article is designed to help government leaders understand whether digital reality may be right for them and how to navigate the financial, organisational and technological hurdles on the road to greater productivity.

-There is only so much information that humans can ingest, process, and draw upon in their work.
-But in a data-driven organization, workers need to access, analyze, interpret, and apply volumes of information fast enough that it remains relevant to their needs.
+There is only so much information that humans can ingest, process and draw upon in their work.
+But in a data-driven organisation, workers need to access, analyse, interpret and apply volumes of information fast enough that it remains relevant to their needs.
 Digital reality could be the key to overcoming this challenge: it gives workers tools to interact with digital data in the real world.
-Workers can connect with each other, query information, and see, feel, and interact with data as they perform tasks.
-And it seems to work: Initial studies and use cases have shown that digital reality can help agencies build immersive experiences that increase productivity, improve the efficacy of training, and improve government services.2
+Workers can connect with each other, query information and see, feel and interact with data as they perform tasks.
+And it seems to work: Initial studies and use cases have shown that digital reality can help agencies build immersive experiences that increase productivity, improve the efficacy of training and improve government services.2

-But there is typically a difference between seeing the benefits of a new technology and applying it successfully in a large organization.
+But there is typically a difference between seeing the benefits of a new technology and applying it successfully in a large organisation.
 How should leaders think about deploying these technologies?
-There are millions of tasks government agencies perform every day that could be aided by digital reality, and they tend to fall into three categories: know, connect, and learn.
-Understanding which tasks fall into which category can help leaders determine how best to apply digital reality to execute their mission.
+There are millions of tasks government agencies perform every day that could be aided by digital reality and they tend to autumn into three categories: know, connect and learn.
+Understanding which tasks autumn into which category can help leaders determine how best to apply digital reality to execute their mission.

 Knowing is about accessing information.
 Imagine a first responder arriving at the scene of a disaster.
 Wearing augmented reality glasses, she can overlay the blueprints of buildings and infrastructure onto her field of vision.
 This could help her navigate risks and find access points.
-With her glasses, she can see through debris, fire, or floods and develop a safe plan to rescue stranded citizens.5 Or, take the case of a security officer at an airport, who can identify travelers as they approach check-in and assess their threat profile.
-With an AR view of the entrance hall, the officer can identify known threats and suspicious behavior.6 In the crowded space of a terminal, digital reality can highlight behaviors that even well-trained security personnel might miss.
+With her glasses, she can see through debris, fire, or floods and develop a safe plan to rescue stranded citizens.5 Or, take the case of a security officer at an airport, who can identify travellers as they approach cheque-in and assess their threat profile.
+With an AR view of the entrance hall, the officer can identify known threats and suspicious behaviour.6 In the crowded space of a terminal, digital reality can highlight behaviours that even well-trained security personnel might miss.

 Digital reality can overcome shortages of key staff or the challenge of distance by connecting resources with needs.
 Telepresence, for example, uses voice and video links to enable an expert to provide “see what I see” advice remotely.
-Immersive cloud-based programs can also seamlessly connect team members across functions, allowing for entirely new forms of service.
-In a notable research program, a VR computer system helped veterans tackle post-traumatic stress disorder and enhanced their job interview skills.
-A human resource representative named “Molly Porter,” a VR avatar, interacted with veterans in a mock interview, customizing her conversation based on answers she received from the candidates.
-More than 90 percent of program participants found the training useful and more than 80 percent said it gave them confidence.7
+Immersive cloud-based programmes can also seamlessly connect team members across functions, allowing for entirely new forms of service.
+In a notable research programme, a VR computer system helped veterans tackle post-traumatic stress disorder and enhanced their job interview skills.
+A human resource representative named “Molly Porter,” a VR avatar, interacted with veterans in a mock interview, customising her conversation based on answers she received from the candidates.
+More than 90 per cent of programme participants found the training useful and more than 80 per cent said it gave them confidence.7

-The use of technologies like VR can also help personalize training for participants.
-Senseye, a sensory human interface startup, is working with a defense organization as it redesigns its pilot training.
-The process of learning through VR can generate thousands of data points by tracking cognitive load levels, stress levels, and the ability to think and plan ahead.
+The use of technologies like VR can also help personalise training for participants.
+Senseye, a sensory human interface startup, is working with a defence organisation as it redesigns its pilot training.
+The process of learning through VR can generate thousands of data points by tracking cognitive load levels, stress levels and the ability to think and plan ahead.
 “We essentially built an AI model for them to know exactly what’s going on in a pilot’s brain.
 We know exactly what their strengths and weaknesses are.
 The AI will build a custom syllabus for each pilot based on what’s going on in their mind,” says David Zakariaie, Senseye’s founder.10

 Digital reality is growing across government.
-Defense agencies have been using a combination of digital reality technologies to train soldiers and medical professionals, and the Pentagon is reportedly looking to budget as much as US$11 billion for VR, AR, and mixed-reality training systems by 2022.16 Civilian agencies such as the USDA are also using digital reality both for speeding food inspections17 and hiring the right kind of talent.18 But the experiences of early adopters in government appear to point to some key challenges for agencies.
-In particular, these initial explorations have highlighted four primary considerations for government organizations adopting digital reality: 1) cybersecurity and privacy, 2) legacy systems, 3) conflicting requirements, and 4) financial sustainability.
+Defence agencies have been using a combination of digital reality technologies to train soldiers and medical professionals and the Pentagon is reportedly looking to budget as much as US$11 billion for VR, AR and mixed-reality training systems by 2022.16 Civilian agencies such as the USDA are also using digital reality both for speeding food inspections17 and hiring the right kind of talent.18 But the experiences of early adopters in government appear to point to some key challenges for agencies.
+In particular, these initial explorations have highlighted four primary considerations for government organisations adopting digital reality: 1) cybersecurity and privacy, 2) legacy systems, 3) conflicting requirements and 4) financial sustainability.

 Of paramount importance to any major information system implementation is an assessment of the system’s security strengths and weaknesses.
 This is important for government agencies that must protect sensitive data of both the public and their own workforce.